ampify-io/duda-docs/docs/qna.md

 * **I uninstalled and reinstalled Ampify, and now the AMP page isn’t live**
     * Republish your site.

+* **I use empjies in my page title, but they don't show up in the page name in Ampify's dashboard**
+    * Page titles with emojies are supported in AMP, and the published AMP pages will have them included.
+However, the Ampify dashboard is not displaying them.

 * **I opened an AMP page directly from the 'amphtml' tag, and I reached a 'Service Unavailable' page**
     * This is normal.
 It means that the AMP page is being updated.
 End users will never reach this page: the client of the 'amphtml' tag is Google Bot.
 When it gets this message, it knows to return in a few minutes and get updated page to store in the AMP cache.